skiggety/skiggety-utils/todo_report/README.txt

 ==== TODOs, ascending, so you know what's likely to change next.
-Do not edit, run 'generate_todo_report' to generate. ==== ( showing last 8 lines out of 552 for 'todo': ) ./bin/review-vital:8:# TODO^108: (IN_PROGRESS, NOW) get your vital data in it's own repo and/or google drive folder so it works on both laptops seamlessly
-./installers/zerothlife:8:# TODO^114: and devote some thought to dependencies between Zerothlife and skiggety-utils ./README.md:126:  - TODO^125: move 'vital' data (to do list) to private repo (skiggety utils should help set up) ./installers/zerothlife:6:# TODO^140: (IN_PROGRESS, NOW) TEST this script
+Do not edit, run 'generate_todo_report' to generate. ==== ( showing last 8 lines out of 551 for 'todo': ) ./README.md:156:- TODO^100: systematized config (automate the configuration I always want anyway) ./installers/zerothlife:8:# TODO^114: and devote some thought to dependencies between Zerothlife and skiggety-utils ./README.md:126:  - TODO^125: move 'vital' data (to do list) to private repo (skiggety utils should help set up) ./installers/zerothlife:6:# TODO^140: (IN_PROGRESS, NOW) TEST this script